ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MODULE_INVENTORY.md

 **Role**: Lipschitz homeomorphic projection from manifold M to audience space A.
 **Status**: ACTIVE (Integrated into `diegetic_backend.py` and `hybrid_backend.py`)

-Implements the operator Φ: M → A defined in the Garden Statistical Attractors design.
-Uses spectral normalization on all linear layers to enforce Lipschitz constant ≤ 1, and a residual skip connection (`y = f(x) + x`) to approximate homeomorphism (continuous, bijective).
-An approximate inverse `Φ⁻¹` is provided via fixed-point iteration (Banach theorem, valid when `Lip(f) < 1`).
+Implements the operator : M  A defined in the Garden Statistical Attractors design.
+Uses spectral normalization on all linear layers to enforce Lipschitz constant  1, and a residual skip connection (`y = f(x) + x`) to approximate homeomorphism (continuous, bijective).
+An approximate inverse `` is provided via fixed-point iteration (Banach theorem, valid when `Lip(f) < 1`).
 The key requirement it enforces is *roughness preservation*: topological singularities (sharp features, discontinuities) in the manifold are transmitted into audience space rather than smoothed away.
 In the backend, it projects the "detached" hidden state snapshot to the user-facing audience space for each interaction.

 ---